 What is Graphic Design?

 Graphic design is all around us.
 It permeates the business and consumer space and is virtually omnipresent in almost everyone’s lives, including remote and isolated places in South America.
 Graphic design is a form of visual communication that involves designing visuals for anything from a company logo to a magazine ad to a social media post.
-Images, words, colors, and shapes are combined in an aesthetically pleasing way to creative distinctive designs that attract attention, garner interest, inspire desire, and encourage the intended audience to take action.
+Images, words, colors, and shapes are combined in an aesthetically pleasing way to create distinctive designs that attract attention, garner interest, inspire desire, and encourage the intended audience to take action.

 Things Graphic Designers Make

 The list of things graphic designers make is continually expanding so it would be impossible to list them all, but here are some of the graphic design services that are in high demand in 2022.